SithraBot/zeroio/draft.md

 ### 1.2.
 Key Design Goals

 to provide a versatile, programming language-agnostic, and cross-platform messaging protocol.
 It supports various communication patterns like request/response, pub/sub, and notifications over multiple transport layers.
 The protocol is designed with a focus on efficiency and clear semantics, making it suitable for distributed systems, plugin architectures, and optimized for Internet of Things (IoT) applications.
-Compared to protocols like MQTT, zeroio offers a broader and more complex range of communication modes.
+Compared to protocols like MQTT, fleximq offers a broader and more complex range of communication modes.

 ### 1.3.
 Encoding